Abdelrahman-kamall/Angular-Task-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 ## Development server
+Run `npm run server` to start the simple backend server and start listening to the requests .
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding